centiservice/mats3/docs/developing/A-DevelopingBasics.md

 ```

 The Spring-annotated variant of setting up a multi-stage endpoint is a bit _"magic"_: The `@MatsClassMapping`
-is _meta-annotated_ as a `@Service`, and Spring thus instantiates a single instance of it.
-This singleton bean acts _as
+is _meta-annotated_ as a `@Service`, and Spring thus instantiates a single instance of it, performing any injection.
-a template_ for the injected fields - and is otherwise never used.
-The other fields of the class acts as state fields.
+This singleton bean acts _as a template_ for the injected fields - and is otherwise never used.
+The other fields of the
-What it internally does, is again simply invoking the relevant Mats API methods, with a tad of glue-code.
+class acts as state fields.
+What Mats' SpringConfig internally does, is again simply invoking the relevant Mats API
-The `@MatsClassMapping`-class itself is set as the State-class of the multi-stage endpoint, and the `@Stage`-annotated
+methods, with a tad of glue-code.
+The `@MatsClassMapping`-class itself is set as the State-class of the multi-stage
-methods as the lambdas for each stage, gleaning the incoming message types from the method's parameter.
-The return type
+endpoint, and the `@Stage`-annotated methods as the lambdas for each stage, gleaning the incoming message types from the
-is gotten from the single `@Stage`-method with a non-void return type.
-When a Stage receives a messages, the state
+method's parameter.
+The return type is gotten from the single `@Stage`-method with a non-void return type.
+When a Stage
-object is deserialized as normal, as an instance of the `@MatsClassMapping`-class.
-The injected fields from the template
+receives a messages, the state object is deserialized as normal, as an instance of the `@MatsClassMapping`-class.
+The
-bean is set on this instance, thus just "naturally" being present as if Spring-injected.
-The relevant `@Stage`-annotated
+injected fields from the template bean is set on this instance, thus just "naturally" being present as if
-method is then invoked.
-Before a message is sent, those "injected" fields are nulled out, thus leaving only the state to
+Spring-injected.
+The relevant `@Stage`-annotated method is then invoked.
+Before a message is sent, those "injected"
-be serialized.
-The end result is that it "feels like" the `@Stage`-methods are invoked in succession, any injected
+fields are nulled out, thus leaving only the state to be serialized.
+The end result is that it "feels like" the `@Stage`
-fields being present, and with the state fields set in Stage N also being present when Stage N+1 is invoked.
+-methods are invoked in succession, any injected fields being present, and with the state fields set in Stage N also
+being present when Stage N+1 is invoked.

+Note: The injected fields should be marked `transient`.
+This both as a marker to point out that they aren't part of the
+state and not serialized, but because from Java 17 of, if you inject active services containing instances of JDK
+classes (e.g. Thread), you might get problems with the serializer _preparing_ to serialize those fields (even though
+they will always be nulled out when serialization actually occurs).
+In such cases, this will be noticed when
+SpringConfig tries to start the endpoint at boot.
+Marking the fields as transient makes the serializer ignore them.

 The shade of magic is maybe a bit too dark for some.
 There is also a `@MatsEndpointSetup`, which is much simpler,
 effectively falling back to plain Java config.
 Only the initial `matsFactory.staged(..)` call is done for you.
 However,